Teddy-bear-123/OpenReview-helper/README.md

 This repo automates the process of logging into OpenReview, gathering submission info, and printing it in a format that you can copy-paste into your tracker spreadsheet.

-This repo will render a summary of the papers in your AC batch:
+This repo will render a summary of the papers in your AC / Reviewer dashboard:
 <img src="demo.png" alt="Sample output" width="500"/>

 ## Prerequisites